-With all the inroads Paris has made into your heart, she has also opened up pathways to a greater love affair.
+In addition to all the inroads Paris has made into our hearts, it has also opened up pathways to a greater love affair.
 In terms more sensual than cerebral, EXQUISITE tells of the alchemical transmutation at work in our lives, of which Paris is but a catalyst.